ProteGO-Safe/specs/specs/api-en.md

 `last_beacon_date` : `string`

-`last_beacon_date` is the date and time of the oldest `beacon_id` that is already stored on the device.
+`last_beacon_date` is the date and time of the latest `beacon_id` that is already stored on the device.
+I.e. the one with the most future `date` associated.
-//HELP needed: what format is this?
-Surely the oldest and not the latest?

 ### Response: